inCloset/prophet-challenge/readme.md

 The source code file is named `forecasting_net_prophet.ipynb`.

 ## Resources
-Data is pulled in from [here](https://static.bc-edx.com/ai/ail-v-1-0/m8/lms/datasets/google_hourly_search_trends.csv), which is a content of Mercado Libre Search Traffic content.
-A popular e-commerce site in Latin America.
+Data is pulled in from [here](https://static.bc-edx.com/ai/ail-v-1-0/m8/lms/datasets/google_hourly_search_trends.csv), which is a content of Mercado Libre, a popular e-commerce site in Latin America, Search Traffic avtivities.

 ## Objective
-The objective was to analyze the company's financial and user data in a way to generate growth for the company.
+The objective was to analyze the company's financial and user data in a way to generate growth for the firm.
 Ideally, we wanted to figure out if we can seamlessly predict search traffic and translate our prediction into our ability to successfully trade the stock.

 ## Analytical Techniques Applied
 1. **Data Fetching, Sourcing, Cleaning, Transforming, and Merging**: Preparing the data for analysis.